JaimeLynSchatz/railsconf2015/notes/BeyondHogwarts.md

 This gap between knowledge and experience, between theory and practice was revealed after the Battle of Hogwarts.

 To be blunt, the students who fought (and survived) Voldemort and his Death Eaters are simply better witches and wizards today.
 By having the opportunity to develop their magical skills in the real world, our most favored trio and their battling allies are better prepared for any magical venture.

-With the threats and challenges looming on the horizon (privacy, security, power), we will need every single shining star and diamond in the rough, working together to both defend and guide us as we move forward.

-[slide: shot of # members on Codecademy]

-And if we continue reaching out, we will ffind that all kinds of birds can be messengers. [slide: Ada Academy Tweet?
-Or many tweets from different orgs -- bootcamps, FreeCodeCamp, etc]
+Whether that be in times of peace, or times of war.

 So we are now faced with great threats [slide: the Threats] and a growing body of students who are either too old for Hogwarts or who have needs beyond the Hogwarts curriculum.
 We need to look beyond Hogwarts.

 First, we need to take better advantage of the recent explosion in beginner magical training opportunities.
 Just a few years ago, a budding witch or wizard's only real opportunity to study magic was within Hogwarts' walls.
 That time has gone.
 High quality beginner-level magical training is just a swish and flick away [slide: Codecademy screenshot of a problem and solution?, slide: FreeCodeCamp, slide: CodeNewbies] And, yes, there is a great deal of bad magic out there, as well [slide: "How Not to Design a MOOC"].
-It is up to us to help best training spread and increase its reach.
+It is up to us to help best training spread and increase its reach.]

 Next, there have been tremendous strides in developing Hogwarts-level magical training in smaller venues. [slides: Ada Developers Academy, HackerSchool, Madison Software Academy, Hungry Academy] What these smaller schools lack in scale individually (show capacity for each), they make up for in total reach.
 We need more of them.
 A lot more.
 One of these magical schools regularly receives many times more the number of QUALIFIED applicants than they have capacity for.
 When asked what they needed to expand, one witch involved in selecting the next cohort of new witches replied that they'd love to and only lacked suffient witches and wizrds to teach them all. [slide : (figure out how to embed the tweet here <blockquote class="twitter-tweet" data-conversation="none" lang="en"><p><a href="https://twitter.com/pete_higgins">@pete_higgins</a> I think the bottleneck is in experienced Ruby devs to teach, not students or sponsors.
 So the question is why don&#39;t YOU, Pete?</p>&mdash; Elizabeth Uselton (@lizuselton) <a href="https://twitter.com/lizuselton/status/485253770796748800">July 5, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>)]